Next.js i18n comparisonUpdated for App Router

 For a full walkthrough, see our next-intl tutorial.

-And here’s a minimal i18next initialization for App Router style usage:
+And here’s a minimal next-i18next App Router setup:

 };

-For a full walkthrough, see our react-i18next App Router tutorial.
+For a full walkthrough, see our next-i18next App Router tutorial.

 i18next offers far more configuration options, backend loading, caching layers, browser detection, and more. next-intl is more focused and opinionated.